ResistancePlatform/resnode/DockerREADME.md

 8. Log into your freenom account and go to: https://my.freenom.com/clientarea.php?action=domains
 9. Click "Manage Domain" next to the domain you just created
 10. Click "Manage Free DNS"
-11. Get your IP address from your AWS instance by running: `curl https://httpbin.org/ip`, copy the ip that is printed out
+11. Get your public IP address from your AWS instance by running: `curl https://httpbin.org/ip`, copy the ip that is printed out
 12. Enter the following: `Name: leave this empty`, `Type: A`, `TTL: 3600`, `Target: ip from your machine`
 13. Click save changes
 14. After a few minutes ping the domain you created and make sure it's accessible.